isabella232/Specs-18/Targets/index.md

 We are opting for _Option B: Targets_.

-_Why?_
+## Why Targets and not Variables?

+One of the key abilities that targets in Octopus provide is allowing a step to specify a role, and it will then be executed once for each target matching that role.
+The thing is, that ability is generally not required when deploying to PaaS endpoints.
+There is often only one instance of a PaaS endpoint in each environment (e.g. one Azure Web App, one ElasticBeanstalk, etc).
+This could be just as easily achieved by the step deploying to a configured variable.

+_So why do we have targets?
+Why not make everything a variable?_

 Because this plays to Octopus's strengths.
 We model environments as first-class entities which contain targets (this is a surprisingly rare approach among our competitors).
 We believe this matches how users think about environments and targets.
-It provides a natural way for a step to target different instances for different environments, and multiple instances (via roles).
-The user explicitly modelling in Octopus their environment\target relationships also opens many possible feature-directions, for example:
+And it still nicely handles those scnearios where you _do_ want to target multiple instances (via roles).

+### Putting the Ops in DevOps

+By allowing users to explicitly model their targets as self-contained objects which live in environments, Octopus has valuable information and concepts that wouldn't exist if targets existed only as configuration values dispersed throughout deployment processes.
+This opens many possible feature-directions, for example:

 - operations processes which execute against an environment (running custom health-check processes, or a database backup task)
 - custom status\diagnostic pages for targets (which pods are running on my Kubernetes cluster?)
 - Dynamic environments!!

+### The Almight $$$

+The Octopus licensing model is machine-based: the more machines you deploy to, the more you pay.

+Currently, only Tentacle and SSH targets are counted for licensing.
+Obviously as the adoption of PaaS offerings increases, this would result in Octopus collecting less in licensing.

+By introducing dedicated PaaS targets, this provides the opportunity to include them in the licensing model.
+The move from machines to PaaS targets will have some snakes and some ladders (in some ways it will reduce the licensing-count, in others it may increase it):

+- Snake: A customer who today deploys to a web application to a cluster of machines pays per machine.
+In a PaaS world, they may deploy to only a single ElasticBeanstalk or Azure Web App instance (because they scale 'internally').

+- Ladder: A customer who today deploys multiple web applications and services to a single machine may deploy them to multiple PaaS targets in the future.
+The PaaS model encourages a more fine-grained hosting approach.

+How these opposing forces will balance is the question.

 ## Target Zoology